 Change your baby on the floor

 If your baby is just too squirmy and/or you’re afraid she’s going to throw herself off the changing pad, just change her on the floor (if that works for you and your body).
 You can put the changing pad on the floor or use a foldable travel changing pad if that’s easier.

-If your baby still tries to wiggle away as you change her, you can sit in front of her and (gently) use your legs to hold down her arms and legs.
+If your baby still tries to roll over as you change her, you can sit in front of her and (gently) use your legs to hold down her arms and legs.
 This is kind of a last resort, but it might be what you have to do to make changes manageable.

 Conclusions on how to change a squirmy baby’s diaper